Signs and Risks of Waiting on a Roof Leak

 Clogged Gutters

-Clogged gutters don’t just look bad—they can actually cause water to back up onto your roof, leading to leaks and damage.
-Keep them clean and consider adding gutter guards to make maintenance easier.
+Clogged gutters can cause water to back up onto your roof—hello, leaks and water damage.
+Regularly cleaning them or adding gutter guards can help you avoid this hassle.

 Improperly Installed Roof Flashing